 Cytotoxic Waste Disposal

-Contact us today or read further below for more information.
+Get in touch today or scan below for more details.

 Cytotoxic Waste includes any material or equipment used in the preparation, transport and administration of Cytotoxic treatment.
 Some Cytotoxic Waste examples are: